Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 * Credits
 * Test Environment
 * 1. Installation preliminaries
-* 2. Install the Drupal Webform module
+* 2. Install the Drupal "Webform" module
-* 3. Install the Webform AJAX module
+* 3. Install the "Webform AJAX" module
-* 4. Install the Islandora Webform module
+* 4. Install the "Islandora Webform" module
-* 5. Configure Drupal Roles for the Islandora Webform module
+* 5. Create Drupal Roles and set permissions for users of the Islandora Webform module
-* 6. Configure Drupal Accounts for the Islandora Webform module
+* 6. Create Drupal User Accounts and assign Roles for users of the Islandora Webform module
-* 7. Configuring the Drupal block of Islandora Webform submissions
+* 7. Enable the Drupal block for Islandora Webform submissions

-* 8. Upgrading from an earlier version of the Islandora Webform module
+APPENDIX: Upgrading from an earlier version of the Islandora Webform module

 ***